MAIF/otoroshi/manual/src/main/paradox/getotoroshi/fromdocker.md

 # From docker

-If your a Docker aficionado, Otoroshi is provided as a Docker image that your can pull directly from Official repos.
+If you're a Docker aficionado, Otoroshi is provided as a Docker image that your can pull directly from Official repos.

 first, fetch the last Docker image of Otoroshi :